JChamberlain28/Team-16-Project-1-Task-Scheduling/wiki/ideas-and-Approaches.md

-#Algorithms: ideas and approaches
+#Algorithms: Ideas and Approaches

 ##Sequential Algorithm
 * Sequentially order the tasks on one processor by preserving the dependency constraints
 * Execution time will be very fast
-* The Schedule created will not be optimal
+* The Schedule created will almost never be optimal
 * Use this approach for the milestone 1 due to time constraints